Zenika/dtools/FIXME-ROADMAP-TODO.md

 - [x] dtools log not functionning anymore ??
 - [x] `dtools get {catalog | tags} -d` only supports https protocol, not http
 - [ ] ensure that all calls properly handle errors
+- [ ] tagging an image with an already-existing tag throws a panic
 <br><br><br>